Arms shipments from Czechoslovakia to Israel: Aircraft

 Some of the aircraft were lost en route to Israel.
 The delivery of aircraft began on May 20, 1948, and was conducted from the Czech airfield near the town of Žatec.
 Some of Avia fighters were dismantled and flown to Israel in transport airplanes.

 Some of the deliveries were not finished until after cessation of hostilities.
 Only eighteen Spitfires reached Israel prior to end of war by direct flight from Czechoslovakia during Operation Velvetta, including 6 in September and 12 in December 1948, both with a refueling stop in Yugoslavia.
 During the second run, Spitfires were repainted in Yugoslav Air Force markings for the flight from Kunovice to Nikšić.
 The rest were shipped in crates, officially declared as scrap iron, along with 12 Merlin 66 engines, and deliveries lasted until the end of April 1950.

 Other defense cooperation

 Czechoslovakia also trained 81 pilots and 69 ground crew specialists, some of them later forming the first fighter unit of the Israeli Air Force, and on Czechoslovak soil a group of Jewish volunteers the size of approximately a brigade (about 1,300 men and women) were also trained, from August 20 until November 4, 1948.
-The Czechoslovak Armed Force's codename of the training (mainly) was «DI» (an abbreviation from "Důvěrné Israel", literally meaning "Classified, Israel").
+The Czechoslovak Armed Force's codename of the training (mainly) was «DI» (an abbreviation from "Důvěrné Izrael", literally meaning "Classified, Israel").
 A Moto-Mechanized Brigade Group of Jewish volunteers trained in Czechoslovakia didn't take part in the 1948 war.